ibmverse/verse-developer/_reference/reference.md

 ### Parsing the Verse API Data

 The message event received by your application contains an object called `data`, which has an object called `verseApiData`.
-You will need to check that the `actionId` property of the `verseApiData` object matches the `ext_id` in your `application.json` file.
+You will need to check that the `actionId` property of the `verseApiData` object matches the extension `id` in your `application.json` file.
 This will ensure that you only run your code for the correct message events.

 For example: